 Microsoft contends the offer doesn’t meet Motorola Mobility’s obligation to license such patents on fair and reasonable terms, and the licensing offer should be based on “market rates.”
 It filed a breach of contract suit that’s scheduled for trial in November in federal court in Seattle, near Microsoft’s headquarters in Redmond, Washington.

 Smith and Gutierrez said any agreement must cover all Microsoft patents, including ones the company claims Google’s Android operating system infringed.
-The software maker has reached licensing agreements with other companies that manufacture devices that run on Android, including Barnes & Noble Inc. (BKS) and Samsung Electronics Co.
+The software maker has reached licensing agreements with other companies that manufacture devices that run on Android, including Barnes & Noble Inc. (BKS:US) and Samsung Electronics Co.

-The European Union is investigating claims filed by Microsoft and Apple Inc. (AAPL) that Motorola Mobility is misusing its patents.
+The European Union is investigating claims filed by Microsoft and Apple Inc. (AAPL:US) that Motorola Mobility is misusing its patents.
 The U.S. Senate Judiciary Committee held a July 11 hearing on whether there should be limits placed on the use of standard-essential patents.

 Microsoft and Apple contend that owners who help develop standards shouldn’t be allowed to use essential patents to block competitors.
 Google has told regulators it won’t seek any block as long as companies are in licensing negotiations.
 It has accused Microsoft and Apple of refusing to negotiate.